Skip to content

 Top Programs

 The fields University of New Mexico-Main Campus awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-As a public institution in Albuquerque, New Mexico, University of New Mexico-Main Campus keeps admissions accessible, extending offers to roughly 95% of those who apply.
+As a public institution in Albuquerque, New Mexico, University of New Mexico-Main Campus admits most of the students who apply; the acceptance rate is roughly 95%.
 Admitted students typically arrive with an average SAT score near 1,038.
-The school reports a graduation rate of roughly 54%.
+The graduation rate is roughly 54%.

-Ten years out, alumni of University of New Mexico-Main Campus report median earnings of $44,792; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of University of New Mexico-Main Campus report median earnings of $44,792, a figure worth comparing against the cost of attendance before enrolling.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs above average at University of New Mexico-Main Campus, with an economic connectedness score of 1.13 (about 1.0 is the national norm).
-Its friending bias is low (0.04), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs above average at University of New Mexico-Main Campus.
+Its economic connectedness score is 1.13, where about 1.0 is the national norm.
+Its friending bias is low (0.04), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 7% of students take part in civic and volunteering activity.

 Similar Schools